Algafix/OSNMA/README.md

 When enabling the console as logging destination, both logging modalities are merged in the console output.
 However, if you enable the file logging, a file is created for each modality.
-Finally, there is a beta logging mode that outputs always the last subframe status in JSON format to a file.
+Finally, there is a beta logging mode that always outputs the last subframe status in JSON format to a file.

-For more information on how to set this logging options, see the wiki page [OSNMAlib Configuration Options](https://github.com/Algafix/OSNMA/wiki/OSNMAlib-Configuration-Options).
+For more information on how to set these logging options, see the wiki page [OSNMAlib Configuration Options](https://github.com/Algafix/OSNMA/wiki/OSNMAlib-Configuration-Options).

 Research Notice
 ===

-This repository partially contains data, information and ideas regarding an ongoing PhD research.
+This repository partially contains data, information, and ideas regarding an ongoing PhD research.
 Please do not plagiarize OSNMA ideas and optimizations read on this repository until they have been scientifically disclosed, so you can reference them.

 I strongly believe in open-source software and free access to knowledge, and this whole project remains open to honour these ideals.